 3. Invasion by an external pathogen – a bug – leading to malaise and pain (which might be excess or deficiency type.)
 This is like a river polluted with offensive matter.

 Taking that analogy a bit further.
 The Chinese medical tradition believes in what are called acupuncture meridians or ‘channels’.
 These are like rivers carrying energy and nourishment throughout the body.

 If a problem occurs at one point along a river it makes sense to adjust the flow in the entire river as well as perhaps to deal with the problem locally.
 If you have an excess yang situation, you should adjust the flow of the river from one of its main acupuncture pain control points, which may be some distance from the pain.

-In an invasion from outside, the river system must be cleansed: use appropriate acupuncture pain control points.
+In an invasion from outside (from an ‘external pathogenic factor’), the river system must be cleansed: use appropriate acupuncture pain control points.

-Usually, but not always, the best way to treat pain with acupuncture is to consider the underlying condition, treat that and then supplement it with acupuncture pain points near the site of the pain.
+Usually, but not always, the best way to treat pain with acupuncture is to consider the underlying condition, treat that and then supplement it with acupuncture pain points near, but more often distal, to the site of the pain.

-So, having found on which channel(s) the pain lies, use points further along that channel to control the flow of energy in it.
+So, having found on which acupuncture channel(s) the pain lies, use points further along that channel to control the flow of energy in it.
 Which points?
-Probably one of the five-shu points.
+Maybe one of the five-back-shu points.
 Then, if appropriate, use local acupuncture pain control points.

 You certainly can!